The number of Catholic marriages in the United States is at its lowest point since 1965.

 Daly, 54, has been an auxiliary of the San Jose diocese since 2011.
 Stowe is a vicar provincial for his community and rector of the Basilica and National Shrine of Our Lady of Consolation in Carey, Ohio.

-The appointment was announced Tuesday in Washington by Archbishop Carlo Maria Viganò, apostolic nuncio to the United States.
+The appointments were announced Thursday in Washington by Archbishop Carlo Maria Vigano, apostolic nuncio to the United States.